Who We Are

 Tom Olk is the Founder and Executive Director of the Civil Citation Network.

 Mr. Olk is a founding member and serves on the Executive Board of PTACC (Police, Treatment and Community Collaborative.)
 Tom is the former Chief Executive Officer of DISC Village, Inc., a private non-profit organization in Tallahassee, Florida he co-founded in 1972.
 DISC Village is one of the largest comprehensive behavioral healthcare organizations in Florida, specializing in prevention, intervention and treatment, providing services to more than 10,000 individuals and families each year in Tallahassee and seven surrounding counties.
-Tom has chaired or served on the Florida Juvenile Justice Association, Certification Board for Addiction Professionals of Florida, and the Florida Alcohol and Drug Abuse Association Children’s Committee.
-He developed the Florida Juvenile Civil Citation Program, and the first of its kind, the Florida Adult Civil Citation Program, enabling related legislation.
+Tom has chaired or served on the Board of Directors of the Florida Juvenile Justice Association, Certification Board for Addiction Professionals of Florida, and the Florida Alcohol and Drug Abuse Association Children’s Committee.
+He developed the Florida Juvenile Civil Citation Program, and the first of its kind, the Florida Adult Civil Citation Program, enabling related civil citation legislation.

 The Civil Citation Network (CCN) is an original founding member of The Police, Treatment and Community Collaborative (PTACC) a national collaborative focused on deflection.
 CCN Executive Director Tom Olk, and Assistant Director Peria Duncan, are founding members and serve on the PTACC Executive Board.